openvcash/vcash/README.md

 A decentralized currency for the internet.

-The C++ implementation files will be imported sometime after launch.
+The build system files will be imported sometime after the first pool is brought online.

+Thank you for your support.